-Maryland’s distinct microclimates provide diversity and flavor to our wines.
-Try them out along these wine trails, or at events in March during Maryland Wine Month.
+Maryland’s distinct microclimates provide diversity and flavor to our wines; try them out along these wine trails.
+Search our comprehensive list of breweries, wineries and distilleries.

 With soil as dark and rich as fresh-ground coffee, the beauty of the Catoctin foothills fills every glass at these six wineries.
 The wineries on the trail are close enough to visit all six in one day but historic sites, fabulous shopping and renowned restaurants make for a great weekend getaway.

-Southern Maryland's agricultural heritage meets the new legacy of fine wine.
+Maryland's agricultural heritage meets the new legacy of fine wine.
 Maryland's newest wine trail, the Legacy Wine Trail promotes wineries in Prince George's County and Charles County, bringing together Southern Maryland agricultural heritage and the new legacy of its fine wines.

 The 10 wineries of the Patuxent Trail capitalize on Southern Maryland’s Old-World growing traditions to bring an exciting new vision to classic wine profiles.
 Port of Leonardtown has helped lead the charge, winning best in class and gold medals at the 2014 Maryland Wine Masters.

 The lush, forested Piedmont plateau is home to eight great wineries; it’s an ideal getaway from summer heat, or to take in the fall foliage.
 Boordy Vineyards is famous for their outdoor concerts and open-air festivals.